adityalahiri/adityalahiri.github.io/TIL.md

 A daily log of little things I learn pertaining to Computer Science and AI/ML.
 (Inspired by [Seth Godin](https://seths.blog/))

+# 30/9/20

+* Came across [this paper](http://proceedings.mlr.press/v97/wei19a/wei19a.pdf) on a new strong interpretable models that uses rules in Generalised Linear Model setting.

 ## 29/9/20

 * Installed a library, got an error, raised [an issue](https://github.com/Trusted-AI/AIX360/issues/104), realized they merged a fix minutes ago, made those changes, and stuff worked.
 God bless open source!